 You're working from home and need some peace and quiet

 With the volume turned up and the noise cancelling up and running, there’s little doubt in our mind that these headphones can finally bring you that much-needed respite at home.
-If you’ve been homebound due to Covid-19 and need some peace and quiet, the Sony WH-1000XM4 can provide that aural nirvana you’ve been searching for.
+If you need some peace and quiet, the Sony WH-1000XM4 can provide that aural nirvana you’ve been searching for.

 You plan on bringing them to the gym or beach